Gpooja13/Blockchain-based-Document-Verification-App-DocCheck/README.md

 ![Logo](https://cdn-icons-png.flaticon.com/128/9881/9881807.png)

-# DocChain
+# DocCheck

-DocChain is a decentralized application (DApp) for secure document validation and verification, utilizing blockchain technology to prevent fraud.
+DocCheck is a decentralized application (DApp) for secure document validation and verification, utilizing blockchain technology to prevent fraud.
 Built using smart contracts, DocChain allows users to upload, view, and verify various documents like certificates and degrees with enhanced transparency and security.

 ## Table of Contents
 - [Features](#features)